On unit signatures and narrow class groups of odd degree abelian number fields: Introduction

 \subsection{Motivation}

 Originating in the study of solutions to the negative Pell equation, the investigation of signatures of units in number rings dates back at least to Lagrange.
-While a considerable amount of progress has been made for quadratic fields \cite{Stevenhagen,FouvryKluners,CKMP}, predictions for the distribution of possible signs of units under real embeddings in families of higher degree fields have only recently been developed \cite{DV, DDK, Breen}.
+While a considerable amount of progress has been made for quadratic fields \cite{Stevenhagen,FouvryKluners,CKMP}, predictions for the distribution of narrow class groups and possible signs of units under real embeddings for certain families of higher degree number fields have only recently been developed \cite{DV, DDK, Breen}.

 In this paper, we study unit signatures and class groups of abelian number fields of odd degree.
-To illustrate and motivate our results, we begin with a special case of our predictions. \begin{conj}[{Conjecture \ref{conj:ell35sgkr0}}] As $K$ varies over cyclic cubic number fields, the probability that $K$ has a totally positive system of fundamental units is approximately $3\%$. \end{conj} We are led to Conjecture \ref{conj:cubicfields} by combining structural results established herein with a randomness hypothesis (\hyperref[item:H2]{H2}) in the vein of the Cohen--Lenstra heuristics.
-This conjecture agrees well with computational evidence (see Table \ref{table:deg3data}), and the following theorem provides additional theoretical support.
+To illustrate and motivate our results, we begin with two special cases. \begin{conj}[{Conjecture \ref{conj:ell35sgkr0}}] As $K$ varies over cyclic cubic number fields, the probability that $K$ has a totally positive system of fundamental units is approximately $3\%$. \end{conj}

+For the conjectures presented in this paper, we sidestep the issue of ordering fields: we expect that any \emph{fair} counting function in the terminology of Wood \cite{Woodprob} should be allowed, for example ordering by conductor or by the norm of the product of ramified primes.
+We are led to Conjecture \ref{conj:cubicfields} by combining structural results established herein with a randomness hypothesis (\hyperref[item:H2]{H2}) in the vein of the Cohen--Lenstra heuristics.
+This conjecture agrees well with computational evidence (see section \ref{sec:cubfields}); the following theorem provides additional theoretical support.

 \begin{thm}[{Theorem \ref{thm:cyclfields}, with Elkies}] There exist infinitely many cyclic cubic fields with a totally positive system of fundamental units. \end{thm}